cuth/Title-CSS/README.md

 .Title .selectors {}
 ```

-SCSS and other pre-processer syntaxes
+SCSS and other pre-processor syntaxes
 -------------------------------------
 Sass is an excellent tool to help write Title CSS.
 With the nesting ability found in pre-processing languages, it is easy to identify new Title blocks in the stylesheet.